 With more than seven years of prior experience managing both coverage issues and personal injury liability claims for an insurer in Georgia and Texas, Milan is adept at each of these respective aspects of insurance.
 In addition to his work as lead defense counsel, he provides insurers with coverage opinions, reservation of rights letters, and conducts examinations under oath ("EUOs") on suspected fraudulent claim submissions.
 His civil litigation trial practice focuses on both insurance coverage and defense (personal automobile and trucking), general liability, and premises liability.
 He also represents clients involved in business disputes, and handles both criminal and family law cases.

-He is a former Assistant Nueces County Attorney in the Civil Litigation Division (Corpus Christi, Texas), where he successfully argued two published cases before the Thirteenth Court of Appeals:
+He was a former Assistant Nueces County Attorney in the Civil Litigation Division (Corpus Christi, Texas), successfully arguing two published cases before the Thirteenth Court of Appeals:

 As a former Assistant District Attorney, he prosecuted numerous misdemeanor and felony cases before juries with the Nueces County District Attorney’s office.
 His current criminal defense practice is devoted to representing clients charged with serious felony offenses, including first degree murder.